-For purposes of new appointment or reappointment, the position of a member of the Committee shall be considered vacant upon expiration of the appointed term even if the member is holding over under 2.2.1.8.
+For purposes of new appointments or reappointments, the position of a member of the Committee shall be considered vacant upon expiration of the appointed term even if the member is holding over under 2.2.1.8.
 Vacancies may also occur during a member's term as the result of resignation, death, removal for non-attendance at three consecutive meetings without prior excuse to the Committee's Secretary, Chair or Vice-Chair, or removal by the Board at the will and pleasure of the Board.
 If a member no longer meets qualifications for membership set forth in 2.2.1.3, the position shall be deemed to have become vacant without further action as of the date the District Manager or the Board is made aware of the lapse in qualifications.
+Unscheduled vacancies shall be filled by the alternate, who shall serve for the remainder of the term only.